Genre: Fantasy, Romance, New Adult

 - The main character: Feyre has a stubborn character which is a good asset because it is an aggressive and strong personality.
 Comparing it to Celaena, the same female protagonist of Sarah J. Maas from another series, they have the same stubbornness and irritating decision-making skills but Feyre’s stubbornness is beyond imagination!
 I am hating her for that but I do love her too.

 - The plot: I never expected the plot would be gone like that.
-It was surreal, the descriptive narration of Maas to the world of Faes will make you want to experience what their world would like or feel like.
-I wanted to live there and be a high lord (This term is used in the book in which the character holds a power to a court.)
+It was surreal, the descriptive narration of Maas to the world of Faes will make you want to experience their world.
+I want to live there and be a high lord.
 And the ending!!!
 It is amazing and surreal!
 I love it!

 Characters of this story are built to be strong and have envious powers.
 Meet them:

-Tamlin : He is a Fae, a beast in his animal form.
+Tamlin: He is a Fae, a beast in his animal form.
 He is awkward and silent most of the times.
-He always stares or look after Feyre.
-For all, I know he always let Feyre do whatever she wants to do in the court.
-I do love Tamlin and Feyre to end up in the end but how could you have a peace of mind if there are two other male characters to meddle with?
-And you can’t choose between them!
+He always stares or looks after Feyre.
+For all I know, he always let Feyre do whatever she wants to do on the court.

 “He brought his lips to my ear.
 “I would have been gentle with you, though.”
 I shuddered as I closed my eyes.
 Every inch of my body went taut as his words echoed through me.
 “I would have had you moaning my name throughout it all.
 And I would have taken a very, very long time, Feyre.”

-Lucien : If you knew who Dorian is in Sarah J. Maas’ Throne of Glass, you can see Dorian into Lucien’s character in A Court of Thorns and Roses.
-Lucien is playful, he loves to trick Feyre or to meddle with her.
+Lucien: If you knew who Dorian is in Sarah J. Maas’ Throne of Glass, you can see Dorian into Lucien’s character in A Court of Thorns and Roses.
+Lucien is playful, he loves to trick Feyre.
 He has a lovely and at the same time annoying character which counteracts Feyre’s stubbornness.
-You will know while reading, who is Lucien, he may have a joyful personality but not all who laugh or who smile are happy in inside.
+He may have a joyful personality but not all who laugh or who smile are happy in inside.
 And if Dorian and Lucien happen to be in the same story?
 Surely, they would be best friends!

 “Keep it.
 I swiped it off a dozing guard on my way in here.”
 In the dim light, the embroidered symbol of a sleeping dragon glimmered.
 Amarantha’s coat of arms.
 I grimaced, but shrugged it on.